typelevel/cats-effect/site/src/main/tut/concurrency/mvar.md

 scaladoc: "#cats.effect.concurrent.MVar"
 ---

-An `MVar` is a mutable location that can be empty or contains a value, asynchronously blocking reads when empty and blocking writes when full.
+An `MVar` is a mutable location that can be empty or contain a value, asynchronously blocking reads when empty and blocking writes when full.

 ```tut:silent